iamajitsingh/django3-ToDoApp/README.md

 6. Get notification emails for important To-Dos.

 ## Instructions to contribute
+1. Fork the repo
-1. Clone the repo.
+2. Clone the version of your fork locally.

-2. Create a virtual environment and activate it.
+3. Create a virtual environment and activate it.
 Not required by highly recommended.
 ```bash
 python -m venv env
 .\env\Scripts\activate